 About Karen Lile and Dance

 Karen Lile has been dancing and performing since 1977.
 She is accomplished in many styles of dancing, including Argentine Tango, Ballroom (International & American), Salsa, Lindy and West Coast Swing.
 Karen Lile is a co-creator with Ted Ross of the new dance Foxtantino.
 She shares her joy of dancing with students and helps them look and feel great on the dance floor.
-In addition to teaching dance, she is gifted at helping dancers to reduce their shyness, overcome anxiety and to develop confidence in social, performance and competition situations.
-Her 30 years of experience in the performing arts as a Television producer, Theatrical Director, Public Speaker and as a Business Entrepreneur contributes to her ability to help dancers accomplish their leisure and career goals in a variety of areas.
+In addition to teaching dance Karen is gifted at helping dancers to reduce their shyness, overcome anxiety and to develop confidence in social, performance and competition situations. .

 Karen Lile Speaks about Dance

 I approach dancing from a place of pleasure and interest.
 Dance captures the essense of life and connection to others through the emotion and language of movement.
-It springs from the soul and radiates from inside ourselves to expand throughout the reach of our influence.
 It brings people together of all backgrounds and promotes communication and meaning where language alone cannot reach.

 Karen Lile and Partner Dance Communities